• ¶

 function (md) {

 Here, finally, we have the familiar code you see in the first cell of this notebook on observablehq.com.
-The only difference is that it is being return
+The only difference is that it is being returned, whereas on observablehq.com the return is implicit.

 return md`